eq19/feed/_drafts/addition_zone.md

 [![truncated fractional numbers](https://user-images.githubusercontent.com/8466209/229198281-8dbd72fb-cd0b-46c3-8a2c-ddc66107333e.png)](https://www.hexspin.com/phi-not-pi-and-why-i-truncate-to-determine-integer-values/)

-It would mean that there should be a crucial fraction with the residual of decimal value.
-In this project we are going to analyze it using a javascript library called _[Chevrotain](https://dev.to/codingwithadam/introduction-to-lexers-parsers-and-interpreters-with-chevrotain-5c7b)_.
+Going deeper there are many things raised up as questions.
+So in this project we are going to analyze it using a javascript library called _[Chevrotain](https://dev.to/codingwithadam/introduction-to-lexers-parsers-and-interpreters-with-chevrotain-5c7b)_.

 [![Lexers, Parsers and Interpreters with Chevrotain](https://user-images.githubusercontent.com/8466209/241206698-b4128e07-81ea-4eab-a14a-5d881836b924.png)](https://www.eq19.com/multiplication/)